I am an artist in monotype, watercolor, acrylic, collage and encaustic.

 I graduated UCLA in Painting/Sculpture/Design/Graphic Art in 1974.
 I careered in graphic design for Familian Corp until 1982, designing newsletters and advertisements.
 In 1991 I joined a watercolor class at Everywomen's Village in Van Nuys taught by Alex Vilumsons.
 He attached metaphysical approaches to color and right brain drawing techniques that I had never come across before.
 The class was also a community of artists I am still involved with today, Artist Co-op 7.
 I had my first group show with them and exhibit in their venues around the city.

-In 2004 I went with Ruth Weisberg and a group of artists to Florence, Italy to print at Santa Reparata International School of Art.
+In 2004 I went with Ruth Weisberg and a group of artists to Florence, Italy to print at the Santa Reparata International School of Art.
 Ruth demonstrated the basic methods of monotype and we worked for a week discovering our own methods.
 We visited Italy twice more to a friend's farmhouse studio and lodge at Giogalto in Tuscany.
 More trips followed: painting in Norway, China, and then a painting/printing experience in Jerusalem.